hakierspejs/blog/index.md

 ## <a name="about"></a>About

 We're a group of people passionate about open source, DYI and free culture movement.
 We organize meetings, share knowledge and do fun projects.
 Check our [homepage](https://lodz.hackerspace.pl/) and [wiki](https://github.com/hakierspejs/wiki/wiki) for more information.

+The source code behind this website can be found [here](https://github.com/hakierspejs/blog).
+A new blog post can be added [here](https://github.com/hakierspejs/blog/new/main/_posts).